vuoro/sahti/README.md

 `vertex` and `fragment` are the shaders you'll write.
 Sahti will automatically insert all the attributes, uniform blocks, and texture uniforms based on the `context` and/or `props` you provide.

 It will also add the shader version and precision lines.
-(Optionally customizable with `shaderVersion`, `vertexPrecision`, `fragmentPrecision`.)
+(Optionally customizable with `vertexPrecision`, `fragmentPrecision`.)

 ```js
 component({